enthudave/star_wars.vim/README.md

 # Star Wars Theme for Vim
-  inspired by the [An Old Hope](https://atom.io/themes/an-old-hope-syntax) colorscheme for Atom
+  inspired by [An Old Hope](https://atom.io/themes/an-old-hope-syntax) for Atom